a2roger/backup/w4_data/README.md

 This sketch loads a [weather feed](https://weather.gc.ca/rss/city/on-82_e.xml) from the Government of Canada, and displays current weather conditions for Canadian cities.
 Press a key to get the weather for a new random city (unless it guess the wrong city code).

-As with the `rss` sketch, we have to understand the structure of the feed and can do this by opening the XML in a web browser.
+As with the `rss` sketch, we have to understand the structure of the feed.
+You can do this by opening the XML in a web browser.
 * Near the top is a `title` tag with the name of the weather location.
 * Farther down are a series of `entry` tags, each one has a `title` tag that describes what is in the entry.
 For example "Current Conditions" or a day and time period for a forecast.

 The Government of Canada's weather website indexes each region by province and an id number.
 For example, Kitchener-Waterloo is Ontario 83, Toronto is Ontario 143, and Vancouver is British Columbia 74.
 Because the mapping of these numbers is unclear, this sketch tries a random number from 1 to 99.
+There is a [list of weather feed URLs](https://www.canada.ca/en/environment-climate-change/services/weather-general-tools-resources/weatheroffice-online-services/data-services.html), so it would be possible to create a data file matching city name to id number.

+> It might be interesting to use combine the live weather RSS with the postal code data source.

 ### Other Weather Feeds and Resources